KIONA-BENTON MIDDLE SCHOOL

 (7th and 8th Graders)

-Sixth grade students are allowed to compete in middle school wrestling.
+Sixth grade students are allowed to compete in certain sports, under certain conditions

 The middle school policy applies to all students who participate in athletic/school activities at KBMS.
 Athletic/activity programs exist to allow students to participate and represent their schools in educational, social, and recreational activities to further improve their abilities and to learn to cooperate and compete with others.
 These activities are performed in public and students are expected to conduct themselves at all times in a manner that will reflect the high standards of KBMS, their team, and community.
 When representing their school, students are expected to dress according to school guidelines and demonstrate mature conduct that will earn respect for themselves and KBMS.
 The definition of a sports season will be from the first day of practice until the completion of the season.
 Occasionally, it may be necessary to cancel practice.
 Whenever possible, students will be given one day’s notice to inform their parents.
 Please encourage your child to call home if practice has been cancelled.